wasp-lang/wasp/mage/README.md

 Also, before deploying, check that version of `wasp` in `Dockerfile` makes sense.

 To deploy it, just run `wasp deploy fly deploy`.
 You might want to add `--org wasp` if needed.

+## FAQ

+Q: What is the difference between Wasp AI and Mage?
+Are those the same thing?
+A: We say "Wasp AI" we refer to logic implemented in `wasp` CLI, while when we say "Mage" we refer to the Mage web app that really serves as a client for "Wasp AI" (calls it in the background).
+That said, we sometimes use these interchangeably.